Teddy55Codes/ContainerizedDotnetBenchmarks/README.md

 Now you can deploy your EC2 instance and your benchmarks should run.

 ### The Server
-The server password is set with the first console argument all other arguments are forwarded to ASP.NET web application builder.
+The server password is set in the appsettings.

 The server has the following endpoints: